MushuDG/MakerFr_I3-RS32-K/Documentation/1_Wiring.md

 # 🛠️ MakerFr I3-RS32-K Wiring Guide

-Welcome to the wiring guide for the MakerFr I3-RS32-K. This guide will help you correctly connect all components to ensure your 3D printer functions optimally.
+This guide will help you correctly connect all components to ensure your 3D printer functions optimally.
 Remember to double-check every connection before powering up, particularly the polarities, to avoid any potential damage. ⚠️

 ## Wiring Overview